 The location of this property is considered similar enough that an adjustment will not be necessary.
-In terms of physical characteristics, this site is larger than the subject parcel and a 5% upward adjustment will be applied in this instance.
+In terms of physical characteristics, this site is slightly smaller than the subject parcel although an adjustment will not be applied in this instance.
 Access to this site is considered similar to the subject and will not require adjustment.
-This parcel has the same zoning as the subject site, although a 5% downward adjustment will be applied since it is not affected by a special flood hazard area.
-After the adjustments indicated, this sale suggests a value of \$2.77 per square foot for the subject land.
+This parcel has more intensive zoning and a 5% downward adjustment will be made.
+An adjustment will not be applied since it is not affected by a special flood hazard area.
+After the adjustments indicated, this sale suggests a value of \$2.63 per square foot for the subject land.